SepaSoporteIt/SEPA_APP_REACT/app/README.md

 ### Packaging as jar

-To build the final jar and optimize the app2 application for production, run:
+To build the final jar and optimize the app application for production, run:

     ./gradlew -Pprod clean bootJar